Periodic limb movements of sleep (PLMS) is a sleep disorder that involves repetitive and involuntary movements of the limbs.

 People with RLS experience twitching and discomfort in their legs, usually around bedtime or when trying to rest.
 This can disrupt sleep and result in insomnia.

 The main difference between the two conditions is that PLMS only occurs during sleep, while RLS can happen when a person is either awake or asleep.

-An older study suggests that approximately 80–90% of people with RLS have PLMS.
+An older study suggests that approximately

 The exact cause of PLMS is unknown.
 One theory is that difficulties with nerve regulation may be an underlying cause, but no studies have come to a firm conclusion.